arasgungore/arasgungore-CV/README.md

 # arasgungore-CV

-My CV I have written using LaTeX.
+My Curriculum Vitae (CV) I have written using a LaTeX template.
+In my attached CV, you may find my contact information, websites, education, experience, achievements, projects, and skills.

+Please find attached my CV. 😜